Clár sa Charr 6: Spóirt | Beat102103.com

 Our new Irish language feature on Beat Breakfast is well and truly underway!
-On this week's episode of Clár sa Charr, Kate and Cian were chatting all about sports.
+On this week's episode of Clár sa Charr, Kate and Cian were chatting all about sports (spóirt)

 Clár sa Charr is a short conversation between a parent and child which takes place in the car on the way to school.